rajeshvkothari/oom/Int_Honolulu.md

 	  Note: After running "chartmuseum --storage local --storage-local-rootdir ~/helm3-storage -port 8879 &" this command we have to press enter and go ahead.

     - Create oran setup:

+	  Create oran setup while testing oran models otherwise no need to set up them for sdwan and firewall models.

 	  - Puccini-workflow: